Getting a Mortgage on a Property Near a Mineshaft

 Mining reports and survey requirements

-Whilst coal mining was the most prominent mining industry in the UK, it was by no means the only type of mining activity, and to some degree, the geographical location of the property can provide clues as to what type of mines could be present.
-Although the risks are similar no matter what type of mineshaft is nearby, it can make a difference in terms of who to contact for searches, as well as how much financial protection you have from such risks.
+Whilst coal mining was the most prominent mining industry in the UK, it was by no means the only type of mining activity.
+To some degree, the property’s geographical location can provide clues as to what type of mines could be present.
+Although the risks are similar, no matter what type of mineshaft is nearby, it can make a difference in who to contact for searches and how much financial protection you have from such risks.

-• Coal mining – this is the most widespread type of abandoned mine, and arguably the least likely to collapse, given that the coal mining industry has filled many of their disused shafts.
-The Coal Authority provides free mining information and a wide range of in-depth reports which cost between £50 and multiple thousands of pounds, depending on their scope.
-Due to the Coal Mining Subsidence Act 1991, any property damage caused as a direct result of coal or brine mine shafts is generally covered by the Coal Authority, who will provide repairs where necessary and compensation for the depreciation of property value.
+- Coal mining is the most widespread type of abandoned mine and arguably the least likely to collapse, given that the coal mining industry has filled many of their disused shafts.
+The Coal Authority provides free mining information and a wide range of in-depth reports, which cost between £50 and multiple thousands of pounds, depending on their scope.
+Due to the Coal Mining Subsidence Act 1991, any property damage caused directly from coal or brine mine shafts is generally covered by the Coal Authority (now known as the Mining Remediation Authority), which will provide repairs where necessary and compensation for the depreciation of property value.

-• Tin and copper mining – this type of mine is often found in Cornwall, South West Devon, and Somerset.
-A Metalliferous Mining Search will probably be necessary in these areas of the country in order to find out the proximity of your property to local mines, as well as the level of risk they pose.
+- Tin and copper mining: this type of mine is often found in Cornwall, South West Devon, and Somerset.
+A Metalliferous Mining Search will probably be necessary in these areas of the country to find out the proximity of your property to local mines and the level of risk they pose.

-• China clay mining – this type of mining occurred in Cornwall, Dorset, and Devon.
-A clay mining search can be obtained from specialists and will likely be required by lenders if you choose to buy in an affected area.
+- China clay mining: this type of mining occurred in Cornwall, Dorset, and Devon.
+Specialists can perform a clay mining search, which lenders will likely require if you choose to buy in an affected area.

 Get matched with a broker experienced in complex cases

-If your dream home is on old mining land, don’t write it off straight away.
+If your dream home is on old mining land, don’t write it off immediately.
 Once you’re certain that the level of risk is acceptable on a personal level, an expert broker will be able to find you a lender with the same mindset.

-Due to the relatively niche area of lending, not all mortgage advisers will have the level of knowledge you need, but our free broker-matching service will pair you with a broker with the precise experience necessary to secure you a mortgage on a property nearby abandoned mineshafts.
+Due to the relatively niche area of lending, not all mortgage advisers will have the level of knowledge you need.
+Still, our broker-matching service will pair you with a broker with the precise experience to secure a mortgage on a property near abandoned mineshafts.

 Maximise your chance of approval with a broker who specialises in getting a mortgage on properties close to a mineshaft